SrianshB/My-Site/README.md

 # My-Site
-I have made a basic portfolio site using html and css
+I have made my portfolio site using html and css